winitzki/scall/tutorial/programming_dhall.md

 Note that the standard prelude is not treated specially by Dhall.
 It is just a regular import from an Internet URL.
+Users' own libraries and modules may use a similar structure and may be imported from external resources.
+In this way, users can organize their Dhall configuration files via modules and common utilities.

-#### Frozen imports and hashing
+#### Frozen imports and semantic hashing

 Imports from external resources (files, Internet URLs, or environment variables) is a form of a side effect because the contents of those resources may change at any time.
-Dhall has a feature called "frozen imports" for ensuring that the contents of an external resource did not unexpectedly change.
+Dhall has a feature called "frozen imports" for ensuring that the contents of an external resource does not unexpectedly change.
-With that check, an import is guaranteed to produce the same value every time (or fail to type-check).
+A frozen import is guaranteed to produce the same value every time (otherwise it will fail to type-check).
 Without that check, some Dhall programs may produce different results if we run those programs at different times.

-As an extreme example: Dhall's test suite uses [a randomness source](https://test.dhall-lang.org/random-string), which is a Web service that returns a new random string each time it is called.
+An example of that behavior is found in Dhall's test suite that uses [a randomness source](https://test.dhall-lang.org/random-string), which is a Web service that returns a new random string each time it is called.
 So, this Dhall program:

 ```dhall